sdbg/sdbg/README.md

 The above command will put the update site into the folder **update-site**.

-Using maven to build may still work, but is no longer supported.
-Any bugs reported because of maven fails will be ignored.

 ## Contributions

 Any coding or testing you can contribute would be greatly appreciated!